Magic Quadrant for Data Quality Tools

 - Monitoring — they must support the ability to deploy business rules for proactive, continuous monitoring of common and user-defined data conditions.

-- They must support this functionality for data in more than one language and for more than one country.
+- They must support this functionality with packaged capabilities for data in more than one language and for more than one country.

 - They must support large-scale deployment via server-based runtime architectures that can support concurrent users and applications.